Meghan-21/Math_421/README.md

 This is my seventh Assignment: [Assignment 7](assignment7.html) [Link to the plot](abc.png)

+This is my extra credit for the seventh Assignment: [Assignment 7 Extra Credit](assignment7_extra_credits.html)

 This is my eighth Assignment: [Assignment 8](assignment8--1-.html)

 This is my ninth Assignment: [Assignment 9](assignment9.html)